learnk8s/learnk8s.io/src/allocatable-resources/content.md

 ![The amount of compute resources that are available to Pods](allocatable-breakdown.svg)

-As you can guess, [all of those quotas of resources are customisable.](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#eviction-thresholds)
+As you can guess, [all of those quotas are customisable.](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#eviction-thresholds)

+But please notice that reserving 100MB of memory for the operating system doesn't mean that the OS is limited to use only that amount.

+It could use more (or less) resources — you're just allocating and estimating memory and CPU usage at best of your abilities.

 _But how do you decide how to assign resources?_